 Benin Ivory Mask

-The mask represents Queen Mother Idia who was the mother of Esigie, a renowned ruler of the Edo people who ruled in the early 1500’s.
+The mask represents Queen Mother Idia, who was the mother of Esigie, a renowned ruler of the Edo people who ruled in the early 1500s.
 The Queen Mother played a very significant role in the reign of her son.
-She was a great warrior who mobilised an army for her son Esigie, which defeated his rival and half-brother to become the 16th king of Benin.
-His mother Idia received much of the credit for these victories for her political counsel and her significant influence which lead to success on the battlefield.
+She was a great warrior who mobilized an army for her son Esigie, who defeated his rival and half-brother to become the 16th king of Benin.
+His mother, Idia, received much of the credit for these victories.
+It was her political counsel and her significant influence, which lead to success on the battlefield.

 Esigie came to power as Portuguese explorers first made contact with the empire.
 Trade and diplomacy with Europe brought Esigie, and his kingdom prosperity and influence as his empire traded pepper, ivory, textiles, and slaves for brass, cloth, beads, and mercenaries.
 Images of the Portuguese continued to appear in Benin art long after their presence in Benin had diminished.